KamalKaur/kirt/README.md

     $ git clone 'link to your forked repository'

-2) Create a database.
+2) Log into you mysql account using the command:

     $ mysql -u root -p

-    $ create database kirt
+3) Create a new database for Kirt inside mysql shell: mysql> create database kirt;
-    $ quit
+    mysql> quit

-3) Edit settings.py file.
+4) Edit Kirt/kirt/settings.py file.
 Things to be edited are:

-Line No 10 : DATABASES
+a) Database details: At Lines 69, 70, 80, fill your own details in following fields:

     NAME : kirt
-    USER : Your MySQL username
+    USER : <Your MySQL username>
-    PASSWORD : Your MySQl password
+    PASSWORD : <Your MySQl password>

+b) Set all the paths:

+    (i) Line 31

+    Modify this path to point your Kirt's template directory (Kirt/templates) '/home/username/path-to.../Kirt/templates',

+    (ii) Line 95

+    Modify this path to point to Kirt's static directory (Kirt/static) '/home/username/path-to.../Kirt/static/'

 4) Goto the project directory.

     $ cd kirt

+5) To fix your settings so that these can't be tracked by git and you can pull all the updates without an issue, run the following command inside cloned directory:

+    $ git update-index --assume-unchanged kirt/settings.py

-5) Run the following commands.
+5) Now, run the following commands inside the directory Kirt only:

     $ python manage.py migrate
     $ python manage.py runserver 127.0.0.1:8090

-6) Open 'localhost:8090' in your browser.
+6) Open 'http://localhost:8090' in your browser and you'll be greeted by the Kirt login page.